by "Burn" for webBikeWorld.com

-it's in search of the perfect pair of summer motorcycle
+This time, it's in search of the perfect summer motorcycle gloves.

 Can you have both?
 I'm not so sure...